 - Sebastian Lehnhoff, OFFIS – Institute for Information Technology

-- Eric Veith, OFFIS - Institute for Information Technology
+- Eric MSP Veith, OFFIS - Institute for Information Technology

-This workshop is organized by the Leibniz University of Hannover in cooperation with OFFIS - Institute of Computer Science and supported by the German Informatics Society's (Gesellschaft für Informatik (GI)) Special Interest Group "Energy Informatics (Energieinformatik)" (EI/WI-EINS).
+This workshop is organized by the Leibniz University of Hannover in cooperation with the Center for Secure Energy Informatics, Salzburg and supported by the German Informatics Society’s (Gesellschaft für Informatik (GI)) Special Interest Group “Energy Informatics (Energieinformatik)“ (GI WI-EINS).

-For further questions please contact us at: phd-eninf18(at)offis.de
+For further questions please contact us at: firstname.lastname@example.org

 - Clemens van Dinther, HS Reutlingen, Germany